dentarg/auth0-blog/_posts/2017-03-29-incrementally-changing-your-database-with-java-and-flyway.markdown

 ## How Does Flyway Works

 Flyway works by checking the current version of the database and by applying new migrations automatically before the rest of the application starts.
-Whenever a developer needs to change the schema of a database, or to issue some changes to the data residing on it, they need to create a SQL migration in the directory read by Flyway.
+Whenever a developer needs to change the schema of a database, or to issue some changes to the data residing on it, they need to create a SQL script, following a name convention, in the directory read by Flyway.
 Usually this directory is `classpath:db/migration`, but one can change the default value if needed.

+Flyway's name convention consists of:

+- a prefix: which defaults to `V`
+- a version: dots or underscores separated in as many parts as one likes
+- separator: which defaults to `__` (two underscores) and separates the version from the description
+- description: a text with words separated by underscores or spaces
+- suffix: which defaults to `.sql`

 Internally, Flyway controls the version of a database through records on a specific table in the database itself.
 The first time that Flyway runs (i.e. in the first migration), it creates a table called `schema_version`, with the following definition: